This post was originally published in May 2015 and updated in February 2019 after my big trip to Bali (and nearby islands) in 2018

 Medan is one of the most unappealing cities I’ve ever visited.
 You really only need to come here en route to somewhere else – it’s definitely not a tourist destination in itself (which probably makes it sound really appealing to some people).

-Located just off the coast of West Timor, Pulau Rote is home to the laid back surf town of Nembrala.
+Located just off the coast of West Timor, Rote Island (Pulau Rote) is home to the laid back surf town of Nembrala.
 There are some great beaches there and they are almost entirely deserted, so even if you’re not into surfing I’d still recommend going.
 Pulau Rote isn’t a common destination while backpacking in Indonesia but it’s a great chance to get away from the typical tourist trail.
-Read a full post here.

 Kupang, West Timor